jadeglaze/spock/README.md

 Put generated v0 component in top level of page.tsx Break up generated UI into nicer components: Balloon, Convo...
 Added a simple ai.ts script to play with Vercel AI SDK via command line.
-Got an example using Vercel's AI
+Got an example using Vercel's ai/rsc and worked it into my Convo component.
+Might be overkill.